Dr. Deb Potter – an advocate for a zero-injury workplace

 - Leadership: When it Comes to Safety, What Gets Your Attention

-A Simply Seamless Safety culture is one where every employee at every level is committed to a safe workplace.
-The results are that everyone goes home every day without injury.
-It is the answer to the problem we face in the United States today: annually over 5000 employees die at work.
-Workplace injuries and death occur because of poor safety cultures that lead to poor safety performance.
+It is the answer to the problem we face in the United States today: annually, over 5000 employees die at work.
+Workplace injuries and deaths occur because of poor safety cultures that lead to poor safety performance.

 The Simply Seamless Safety culture model helps managers and leaders to: